MarcinKilarski/Website-Audit/web-performance.md

 Plugins and themes for popular content management systems (CMS), such as WordPress, tend to load by default all some of their CSS and JavaScript files on all of your pages.
 This creates a significant overhead, increasing the amount of code that browsers need to download and process to display your page to a user, which results in a slow page load.

-Avoid sending users unnecessary files with pages that don’t need them.
+Avoid sending users unnecessary files with pages that don't need them.
 Additionally, whenever you install new software on your site, you should ensure its files only load on the pages on which the software is used.

 ### 2.9.
 HTTP/2

 **Overview**

 HTTP/2 is the new version of HTTP1.1 protocol.
-Introduced in 2015, it is a set of rules that govern the data communication process between user’s browser and your server.
+Introduced in 2015, it is a set of rules that govern the data communication process between user's browser and your server.
 It has dramatically improved the performance of websites and its advantages are expected to further advance over time.

 The downside of HTTP/1.1 protocol is that it limits browsers to being able to request only one file at a time per connection with your server.
-Browsers only support six connections per domain, which means that they will only download six files simultaneously from your server to the user’s device, causing the rest to wait for their turn.
+Browsers only support six connections per domain, which means that they will only download six files simultaneously from your server to the user's device, causing the rest to wait for their turn.

 HTTP/2, on the other hand, allows for downloading multiple files in parallel over a single connection.
 Additionally, it offers faster encryption, header compression that improves the performance and security, as well as steam prioritisation.